 Student loans and credit cards

-- I funded my entire Big 10 out of state education with student loans.
+- I funded my entire out of state college education with student loans.
 I did not work a side job and I used my excess student loans carelessly.
 I also had no idea how to use credit cards responsibly.
 It is funny how this all turned out.
 I now have a background and experience working in the financial services industry and know exactly how banks make money off consumers.
 If I were to do this all over again, I would reconsider attending an out of state school.
 Credit cards are now always paid in full so banks do not make money off me through late fees and interest fees.
 This is something I quickly learned after experiencing credit line decreases and credit cards being shut down because of my credit score dropping well below 600.

 Leasing a car